 FORM 11-K (Ma ⊠ rk One) ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
 For the fiscal year ended December 31, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period fromto Commission file number 0-10436 A. Full title of the plan and the address of plan, if different from that of the issuer named below L.B.
-Foster Company Savings Plan for Bargaining Unit Employees B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office L.B.
+For the transition period fromto Commission file number 0-10436.
+A. Full title of the plan and the address of plan, if different from that of the issuer named below L.B.
+Foster Company 401(k) and Profit Sharing Plan B. Name of issuer of the securities held pursuant to the plan and the address of its principal executive office L.B.
 FOSTER COMPANY 415 Holiday Drive Pittsburgh, PA 15222